xecrets/xecrets-cli/docs/index.md

 --work-folder _work-folder_
 :       A work folder for settings and logs (global).

-Options and actions are processed in order and may appear multiple times, except when '(global)'.
+**Options and actions are processed strictly in order and may appear multiple times, except when marked as '(global)'**.

 Arguments such as _email_ are required placeholders.
 Flags may be negated by suffixing with '-'.;
 Single letter flags may be bundled together. '-', '--' or '/' are allowed as option prefixes.
 Quote special characters with a single backslash (\\), and enclose single values that contain spaces with